Sinking of the Moskva: Aftermath

 United States National Security Adviser Jake Sullivan said that the sinking of Moskva "is a big blow to Russia", with Moscow split between a narrative of incompetence and one of having been attacked.
-Sasaki Takahiro, guest professor on Russian security policy at Hiroshima University, stated in The Asahi Shimbun that the sinking of Moskva is compared with that of Yamato, the battleship of Imperial Japan.
+Sasaki Takahiro, guest professor on Russian security policy at Hiroshima University, said in The Asahi Shimbun that the sinking of Moskva is comparable with that of Yamato, a major battleship of Imperial Japan.
 US Defense Department spokesman John Kirby said that Moskva's main mission was air defense for the Russian forces in the Black Sea and that her sinking "will have an impact on that capability, certainly in the near term".

-According to an analysis by Forbes Ukraine on 14 April 2022, the sinking of Moskva is the most costly single loss for the Russian military in the war to date, and the ship would cost around US$750 million to replace.
+According to an analysis by Forbes Ukraine, Moskva would cost around US$750 million to replace, making her sinking the most costly single loss for the Russian military in the war at the time.

-Although Russia did not confirm that Ukrainian missiles had hit the ship, Reuters reported that in the morning of 15 April, Russia launched an apparent retaliatory missile strike against the missile factory Luch Design Bureau in Kyiv, where the Neptune missiles allegedly used in the attack were designed and manufactured.
+Although Russia did not confirm that Ukrainian missiles had hit the ship, Reuters reported that in the morning of 15 April, Russia launched an apparent retaliatory missile strike against the missile factory Luch Design Bureau in Kyiv, where the Neptune missiles reportedly used in the attack were designed and manufactured.

-The sinking of Moskva came two days after Ukrposhta released one million "Russian warship, go fuck yourself" stamps, which show a soldier giving the finger to Moskva.
-The sinking boosted sales of the stamp in Ukraine.
-Some people in Ukraine queued for more than two hours to get the stamp.
-The sinking of Moskva likely boosted the morale of many Ukrainians and negatively affected morale of the invading Russian forces.
-Oleksiy Neizhpapa, the commander of Ukrainian naval forces, was promoted as a reward for the sinking of Moskva.
+The sinking of Moskva came two days after Ukrposhta released one million "Russian warship, go fuck yourself" stamps, showing a soldier giving the finger to Moskva.
+The sinking boosted sales of the stamp in Ukraine; some people queued for more than two hours to buy it.
+The sinking of Moskva probably boosted Ukrainian and depressed Russian morale.
+Oleksiy Neizhpapa, the commander of Ukrainian naval forces, was promoted following the sinking of Moskva.